 Whatever the immediate cause, it seems that Elimelech's departure from the Promised Land was not to be reversed.
 He died in Moab, leaving a discouraged widow, and eventually, two widowed daughters-in-law.
 We might ask, what would have been Elimelech's legacy had he stayed and prayed through this extremely difficult and frightening trial in Caanan?
 What might have been his "hundred-fold" blessing?

-Our world today is experiencing famine in various places, and there are recent predictions of the increase of food shortages even in the prosperous West.
+Our world today is experiencing famine in various places, and there are recent warnings that a crop funguses could lead to famine conditions across the globe.
 Yet famine has many faces, and the various trials and afflictions in our lives can have the same frightening effect to test the metal of our faith.
 Many of us are being severely tested these days with trials that are shaking us to the core.
 There are examples of the faithful who have persevered through to victory and received tremendous blessings from the Lord for their stand of unswerving faith.
 Yet there are also examples of those who somehow did not live up to their own testimony, for failure to stick it out through tough situations.
 We have these two paths before us.